systematic-magic/pmc-docs/docs/source/research_papers_html.rst

 1.1.
 Check title spelling.

 1.2.
 Check that following Latin terms are written in italics: *in vivo*, *in vitro*, *in utero*, *in situ*.
+.. raw:: html
    <br>For other Latin terms either italics or plain text is acceptable.

 |
 .. image:: /_static/pic_head_front_matter.png